Pics

 Yeah, and along comes the 1:32 a.m. e-mail.

-Look, he blames his victims all the time — the woman he punched, the people he assaulted and freaked out on during sports league, probably that mean ol’ traffic court for his driving record.
+Look, Smith blames his victims all the time — the woman he punched, the people he assaulted and freaked out on during sports league, probably that mean ol’ traffic court for his driving record.
 So it’s really no surprise he is reeling, lashing out and looking for someone to blame since it doesn’t look like he’s going to be Mayor.
 Of anywhere.
 Ever.
 He can go be Mayor in his own head, that should work.

 Yes, Ron Buel was Neil Goldschmidt’s go-to guy, for those of you who are keeping track of this crap.
 (Past posts we’ve written: one, two and three.
 And there’s this one, too.)